-We’re so glad you’re here.
-We’re pleased you have chosen Foresight Mental Health, PLLC and its affiliates (“Foresight Mental Health”, “we”, “us”, or “our”) for your mental health needs and excited to have the opportunity to support you on your path to well-being.
+We’re pleased that you’ve chosen Foresight Mental Health, PLLC and its affiliates (“Foresight Mental Health,” “we,” “us,” or “our”) for your mental healthcare needs.
+We’re excited to have the opportunity to support you on your path to well-being.

-This Informed Consent explains what you, a patient of Foresight Mental Health (a “Client”), can expect of your Foresight Mental Health healthcare professional (“Foresight Professional”) and Foresight Mental Health services.
+This Informed Consent explains what you, a patient of Foresight Mental Health (a “Patient” or “Client”), can expect of your Foresight Mental Health healthcare professional (“Foresight Professional”) and Foresight Mental Health Services.
 After you have carefully read this consent and had an opportunity to have your questions answered, certain state laws require that you sign and date it before beginning services.

 Mental Health Services and Foresight Professionals

-The Foresight Professionals include skilled and experienced Psychiatrists, Psychologists, Licensed Professional Counselors, Licensed Clinical Social Workers, Marriage and Family Therapists, Psychiatric Mental Health Nurse Practitioners, Nutritionists/Dietitians and equivalent licensed professionals.
-Foresight Mental Health will match you with the best available Foresight Professional based on your needs and their area of expertise.
+The Foresight Professionals include licensed, skilled and experienced Psychiatrists, Psychologists, Professional Counselors, Clinical Social Workers, Marriage and Family Therapists, Psychiatric Mental Health Nurse Practitioners, Nutritionists/Dietitians, and equivalent licensed professionals.
+Foresight Mental Health will match you with the best available Foresight Professional based on your location and needs and each Professional’s area of expertise.
 Your Foresight Professional’s credentials will be made available to you before scheduling an appointment.
 If you have any questions about these credentials, please direct them to your Foresight Professional.

 Benefits of Tele-Mental Health